ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 ## `getUninheritedTags () : Array<Tag>`

 Returns an array containing all 'uninherited tags' set in preferences.
 If no uninherited tags have been set, an empty array is returned.

+## `getTagsToRemove () : Array<Tag>`

+Returns an array containing all 'Tags To Remove From Skipped Task When Expanding' set in preferences.
+If none have been set, an empty array is returned.

 ## `templateToSubtasks (task: Task, templateName: string)`